 This report synthesizes findings from listening sessions with various agricultural stakeholders in Coachella Valley, revealing critical challenges faced by small-scale producers in accessing markets, navigating regulations, managing climate risks, and securing adequate infrastructure.
-We identify 10 critical themes and community-proposed solutions from the session.
+We identify 10 critical themes, community-proposed solutions, and potential state actions which the task force may consider from the session.